Otorohanga railway station: History

 Surveying to extend the railway 14 mi 20 ch from Te Awamutu to Ōtorohanga was started in 1883 by Charles Wilson Hursthouse.
 The first sod ceremony was performed at the Puniu River on 15 April 1885.
 Trains were working through to Ōtorohanga by January 1887, and the extension opened on 6, or 8 March 1887, though the line wasn't handed over from the Public Works Department to the Railways Department (NZR) until Wednesday 9 March.
 Initially trains only ran on Tuesdays and Thursdays.

 Coates & Metcalfe were the contractors for the 11 mi 41 ch extension of the NIMT, from Ōtorohanga to Te Kuiti.
 Until August 1887, the contractors provided goods trains on the extension.
 By October 1887 goods trains ran on Mondays and Fridays.
 NZR took over from the contractors, adding a passenger service on those days from Friday 2 December 1887.

 By April 1887, there was a 4th class station building and by 1896 a platform, cart approach, 40 ft x 30 ft goods shed, loading bank, cattle yards, urinals and a passing loop for 31 wagons.
 There was a Post Office at the station from 1893 to 1908.
 In 1910 a station on the town side of the line replaced the old station and the goods shed was moved near the old station site.
 A stationmaster's house was added in 1912 and a crane in 1913.
 On 17 December 1923 the station burnt down.
 The current station opened in 1924.
 Electric light was added in 1927.
 Three railway houses were added in 1953.
 In 1980 there was a station building, platform, goods shed, gantry, stockyards and a loop for 81 wagons.
 The station was given a New Zealand Historic Places Trust Category 2 listing in 1985.

 Services

-The station is managed by KiwiRail who operate the Northern Explorer three times a week in each direction between and The Strand.
+The station on Wahanui Crescent is managed by KiwiRail who operate the Northern Explorer three times a week in each direction between and The Strand.
 Hamilton is 48.11 km to the north, timetabled in 2015, departure to departure, in 39 minutes, and National Park, 147.58 km to the south, in 139 minutes, both southbound.
 Scheduled passenger services were suspended in December 2021.
 Then reinstated later in 2022.